 Imagine that you’re taking a photograph of a beautiful model outdoors near a forest, under the shade of some massive evergreen trees in the background.
 Picture this in your mind.
 You’d want to get the model in sharp focus but if the trees are also in focus, they’d just add clutter to the photograph.

 Using a telephoto lens at a wide aperture gives you a shallow depth of field.
 This allows you to visually separate the model and the background, and reduce visual clutter.

 If you’re just using natural light with some reflectors, the added advantage of having a fast lens is that you’ll be able to shoot at faster shutter speeds!

 The Best Range of Focal Lengths

-You’ll want a portrait lens that enables you to stand a reasonable distance away from the subject.
-Staying away from the subject, and taking portraits with a 70mm or 135mm lens has two major benefits:
+Your portrait lens should allow you to stand a reasonable distance away from the subject.
+Staying away from the subject and taking portraits with a 70mm or 135mm lens has two major benefits:

 - It gives the sitter’s face a pleasing perspective.
 Noses are not enlarged and sticking into the camera while ears disappear into the distance; instead they are nicely proportionate to each other.

 - You will be able to give the model or sitter some space, and not be intrusive.
 This always makes the sitter more comfortable, making for a more productive portrait shoot.

 At the same time, you don’t want to be too far away from the sitter, making it difficult to communicate.

 An additional problem is that, you may not have all that much space!
 Some studios could be rather small.